streamdata-gallery-organizations/stripe/_listings/stripe/refunds-get-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "Returns a list of all refunds you’ve previously created" },
+            "description": "Returns a list of all refunds you???ve previously created" },
           "response": [
             {